Except as provided in paragraph (C) of this rule, each application for a permit that proposes to dewater shall include the following:

 (xiv) Test rate (gallons per minute);

-(c) A copy of the division of soil and water resources well logs for the selected wells.
+(c) A copy of the division of water resources well logs for the selected wells.

 (5) The application shall contain a minimum of two perpendicular hydrogeologic cross-sections of the same scale for the study area based on available information and at a minimum shall: